Skip to content

 • Presence of scar tissue in the area.

-Our fertility specialist will review with the tubal reversal candidate the above factors and other individual considerations in determining whether the patient is a good candidate for the procedure.
+The fertility specialist will review with the tubal reversal candidate the above factors and other individual considerations in determining whether the patient is a good candidate for the procedure.

 The American Society for Reproductive Medicine advises that tubal ligation reversal is not an option: